 This transition led to the erection of numerous churches, including the Convent of San Francisco and the Church of Santa Maria la Mayor.

-The town withstood economic shifts, including the impact of the expulsion of the Moriscos in the 16th century.
+The town withstood economic shifts, including the impact of the expulsion of the Moriscos and Islamic believers during the 16th and 17th centuries.

 The 18th century brought economic revitalisation through agriculture.